neondatabase/neon/docs/pageserver-services.md

 * local filesystem — to use in tests mainly
 * AWS S3           - to use in production

-Implementation details are covered in the [backup readme](./src/remote_storage/README.md) and corresponding Rust file docs, parameters documentation can be found at [settings docs](../docs/settings.md).

 The backup service is disabled by default and can be enabled to interact with a single remote storage.

 CLI examples: